Orion-Grieco/classDocs-1/README.md

 It is important to note that the use of tokens grants an extension of only one week for all coursework, with the exception of the final project, which is fixed by the College.

 For questions regarding the application and usage of tokens, students are encouraged to check the departmental policy documentation, or reach out to the course instructor for clarification.

-### Communication

-Various digital channels will be used in this course for communication, including email, Discord, and the GitHub issue tracker.
-It is strongly advised for the student to install the Discord app on their computer and smart-phone to be sure to receive all communications from the instructor, as well as, the other members of the class.

-Additionally, the course website will be used to store the syllabus, course schedule and information about the `classDocs/` repository using the GitHub.
-Your grades will be communicated to you by a Gradebook GitHub repository.

 ### Gradebook Repository